 Hi Sarthak,

 The purpose behind this strategy can be grasped to some extent.
-But what made them to adopt this modus operandi.
-This is unfair labour practice.
+But what made them adopt this modus operandi is unclear.
+This is an unfair labor practice.

-1. To deny you the lengthy, continuous service (however having already served for 6 yrs you have already become eligible for gratuity, so there is no escape.)
+1. To deny you the lengthy, continuous service (however, having already served for 6 years, you have become eligible for gratuity, so there is no escape).

-2. When you are taken back as a new employee, if at all, they can as well fix you lower of the emoluments and make you commence your 2nd innings all over again from the scratch denying seniority etc. So nothing can be guaranteed right now after your future prospects.
+2. When you are taken back as a new employee, if at all, they can as well fix your emoluments lower and make you commence your 2nd innings all over again from scratch, denying seniority, etc. So, nothing can be guaranteed right now regarding your future prospects.

-3. They will have freedom to fix you anywhere as per their will.
+3. They will have the freedom to place you anywhere as per their will.

-4. They are adopting this route also to avoid payment of retrenchment compensation etc if had to retrench you, instead (cunningly, if I'm right in using this word) asking you to resign.
+4. They are adopting this route also to avoid payment of retrenchment compensation, etc., if they had to retrench you, instead (cunningly, if I'm right in using this word), asking you to resign.
 It's immaterial here how many months of NP.

-We are now in Nov. what have you done since Oct.31st., are you working there as a vendor, what's your compensation package then, more or less ?
+We are now in November.
+What have you done since October 31st?
+Are you working there as a vendor?
+What's your compensation package then, more or less?

-I only can suggest you weigh all options including what if they don't take you back with all protection next year.
+I can only suggest you weigh all options, including what if they don't take you back with all protection next year.
 And whether they are paying for the past service.
-Most probably you will lose EPF contributions from now till you are taken back as employee, if at all they keep up their promise.
-Still Choice is yours, your circumstances only will decide on options.
+Most probably, you will lose EPF contributions from now until you are taken back as an employee, if they keep their promise at all.
+Still, the choice is yours; your circumstances will decide on options.

 From India, Bangalore